 A Fork In The Road

-At Puerto Escondido, you may follow the coast to the Guatemalan border, or you may enter from the mountains near San Cristobal de Las Casas.
-If you are not returning with your vehicle to North America, you must travel to the border entry points at Talisman or CD Hidalgo to process your Mexican vehicle paperwork.
+At Puerto Escondido, you may follow the coast to the Guatemalan border or enter from the mountains near San Cristobal de Las Casas.
+If you are not returning with your vehicle to North America, you must travel to the border entry points at Talisman or Cd.
+Hidalgo, to process your Mexican vehicle paperwork.

 Next Section of Drive